Sunday, November 26, 2023

 (Biden’s margins of victory in the popular vote in the contested states were as follows: 10,457 in Arizona, 11,799 in Georgia, 154,188 in Michigan, 33,596 in Nevada, 99,720 in New Mexico, 80,555 in Pennsylvania, and 20,682 in Wisconsin.)

-The “fake electors” met that same day and cast “fake votes,” and gave each other “fake high fives,” even though (and here, I’m being serious), as predicted, in most cases they “were unable to satisfy the legal requirements.”
+780. As we now know, on December 14, 2020, the “fake electors” met and cast “fake votes,” and gave each other “fake high fives,” even though (and here, I’m being serious), as predicted, in most cases they “were unable to satisfy the legal requirements.”

 The fake certificates were then “mailed to the President of the Senate, the Archivist of the United States, and others.”